 ESES students study how planet Earth is changing due to natural phenomena and human activities over multiple time scales, and from the atmosphere to the Earth’s surface to the deep Earth.
 They observe, explain, understand, and project trends in earth, environmental, and societal systems, and investigate the drivers and processes that shape natural and social worlds and the interactions between them.

 ESES students will select one of the following three emphasis areas, based upon their background and the work they will complete toward their dissertation:

 Earth and Planetary Systems

-- Continue the cutting edge research currently being done on the Earth and planets.
+- continue the cutting edge research currently being done on the Earth and Planets, and

 Additional Admission Requirements